It is a buffer between us and anyone who isn’t hell bent on visiting us.

 The route is dusty in the summer, clogged with heavy snow and slush in the winter and becomes a bog in the spring.
 It hasn’t been graded and graveled in God knows how long and has a very steep incline towards the end.

-It is our driveway – 7/10’s of a mile of natural disaster area.
+It is our driveway – seven-tenths of a mile of natural disaster area.
 It is our only way in and out and it is the bane of my existence.
 We have been within eyesight of our front door and had to abandon the vehicle with our groceries to go get the shovels and salt.

 When the thick layer of snow and ice begin to melt and the ground is still frozen, crevasses open up and torrents of water with no place to go converge to form streams in the ruts.
 When the ground thaws, driving through the mud displaces giant slabs of Play Doh-like ooze.
 On subsequent passes, we drive on the tops of those and squish them down until the road is finally flat and dry again.
 We lay down rocks in the worst places.